GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 apps like Google Drive, it was common for users to save large files and attach them to emails so they could carry on editing from a different device.
 It is important not to be pulled into their hacked experience but rather look at what they are trying to achieve.
-In other words instead of thinking of how you can make attaching a large attachment more user friendly, solve the problem of sharing large files across multiple devices.
+In other words instead of thinking of how you can make attaching a large file more user friendly, solve the problem of sharing large files across multiple devices.

 ## Make experiences transferable from one device to another

-When making an experience with a flaky network connection, seek for it to sync correctly once the connection improves so that the experience is transferable.
+When building for flaky networks, try to sync as soon as the connection improves so that the experience is transferable.
 For example, imagine a travel app losing a network connection mid-way through a booking.
-When the connection is reestablished, the app syncs with the user's account and then they can continue their booking on their desktop device.
+When the connection is reestablished, the app syncs with the user's account allowing them to continue their booking on their desktop device.
 Not being able to transfer experiences is incredibly jarring to users.

-Inform the user of the current state of their data, for example, if the app has managed to sync or not.
+Inform the user of the current state of their data.
+For example, you could show whether the app has synced.
 Educate them where possible but try not to overburden them with messaging.

 ## Create inclusive design experiences